huggingface/optimum-habana/examples/stable-diffusion/training/README.md

 ## DreamBooth
-DreamBooth is a method to personalize text2image models like stable diffusion given just a few(3~5) images of a subject.
-The train_dreambooth.py script shows how to implement the training procedure and adapt it for stable diffusion.
+DreamBooth is a method to personalize text-to-image models like Stable Diffusion given just a few (3~5) images of a subject.
+The `train_dreambooth.py` script shows how to implement the training procedure and adapt it for Stable Diffusion.

 ### Dog toy example